far-oda/LU-Survival-Guide/README.md

 ## Annoyances on campus
 Nothing is perfect in this world, sorry.
-From loud people ruining focus, to smell of weed everywhere, to aggressive and creepy behaviours.
+From loud people ruining focus, to smell of weed everywhere without a source of origin, to laundrygate, to aggressive and creepy behaviours.
 Don’t be silent, you can always contact security, or the porter and you should, to help you and your fellow students.

 **Graduate Porter Number**: **[01524593194](tel:01524593194)**